Yudanova/autotests-api/README.md

 To test the server with a simple client: python websocket_client.py

-Expected output:
-Sending: Hello, server!
-Server's response: Server received: Hello, server!

 Stopping the Server
-Press Ctrl+C in the terminal to stop the server gracefully.
-If you've added the try/except block, you'll see:
+Press Ctrl+C in the terminal to stop the server gracefully
-Server stopped manually.